 Aloha Aloha is a warm and gracious greeting, meaning both hello and goodbye.
 It’s also a noun that means love, affection, warmth, kindness, compassion, welcome, friendliness.
-Note that the word contains "ha" which means breath, again referring to the sacred breath of life that enlivens every living being and unites us all as one in spirit.
-So when you say aloha to someone, you are expressing your warmth and kindheartedness toward them, and you are also acknowledging the sacred breath of life in them - affirming that their spiritual essence is one with your spiritual essence.
+Aloha is also a spiritual concept.
+Note that the word contains "ha" which means breath and refers to the sacred breath of life that enlivens every living being and unites us all as one in spirit.
+So when you say aloha to someone, you are expressing your warmth and kindheartedness toward them, and you are also acknowledging the sacred breath of life in them - you are honoring the fact that their spiritual essence is one with your spiritual essence.

 Aloha Kakahiaka = good morning.